Mad Love (JoJo album): Commercial performance

-Mad Love debuted at number six on the U.S. Billboard 200, selling 25,000 album-equivalent units, of which 19,000 were traditional album sales in its first week.
+Mad Love debuted at number six on the US Billboard 200, selling 25,000 album-equivalent units, of which 19,000 were traditional album sales in its first week.
 It charted three spots lower and with significantly lower sales than her second album.
 Mad Love also debuted on the Current Billboard Albums & Billboard's Top Digital Albums chart at number 4 and number 2 respectively.
 It became JoJo's first entry on the chart in 10 years.
 In its second week Mad Love dropped from number six to one hundred and eleven on the Billboard 200 on the week starting November 12, 2016.
 In its third week the album left the Billboard 200 chart.